Linuxfabrik/monitoring-plugins/check-plugins/infomaniak-swiss-backup-products/README.rst

 Checks your Infomaniak Swiss Backup product details via the Infomaniak API.
 To use this check, you have to create a Bearer Token at Infomaniak first.

+The output table is sorted by the "Tags" column.

 Hints:

 * In the table output, the column header "Dev" means the number of devices created, "Maint." stands for "Maintenance" and "Busy" for the API result "operation_in_progress".